Inchcolm: Early history

-The reference in Shakespeare is because Inchcolm was long used as an exclusive burial site (much like Iona).
-A Danish force under king Sweyn, the father of Canute raided the island and Fife with an English force.
+The reference in Shakespeare arose because Inchcolm was long used as an exclusive burial site (much like Iona).
+A Danish force under king Sweyn, the father of Canute, raided the island and Fife with an English force.
 In the play, Macbeth buys off the Danes with a "great summe of gold", and tells the Danes they could bury their dead there for "ten thousand dollars".
 Hector Boece corroborates the claim that the Danes paid good money to have their dead buried there in the 11th century.
-The practice of burying dead on islands in Scotland is long established – and was partly a deterrent to feral dogs and wolves (still found in Scotland at that point) who might dig up the corpses and eat them.
+The practice of burying dead on islands in Scotland is long established – and was partly a deterrent to feral dogs and wolves (still found in Scotland at that point) which might dig up the corpses and eat them.